bioc/psichomics/README.md

 ### Load SRA Data

-Although only select [SRA][SRA] projects are available to be automatically downloaded, other SRA projects can be manually downloaded, aligned using a splice-aware aligner and loaded by the user.
-Sample-associated files from SRA are supported.
+Although only select [SRA][SRA] projects are available to be automatically downloaded (based on pre-processed data from the [recount2][recount2] project), other SRA projects can be manually downloaded, aligned using a splice-aware aligner and loaded by the user, as per the instructions in [Loading SRA and user-provided RNA-seq data][tutorial-custom-data].
+Sample-associated files from SRA are also supported.

 ### Load user-provided files

-*psichomics* contains instructions on how to load user-owned files (including subject-associated data, sample-associated data, junction quantification, alternative splicing quantification and gene expression).
+User-provided files (including subject-associated data, sample-associated data, junction quantification, alternative splicing quantification and gene expression) can be loaded as per the instructions in [Loading SRA and user-provided RNA-seq data][tutorial-custom-data].

 ## Splicing quantification